eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 <img src="/uploads/mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb/local-shell-dynamodb.png" alt="Local DynamoDB Shell" />

 I hope you have enjoyed exploring working with DynamoDB using Lambda, and adding the ability to develop the service in an offline manner.
-In the [next post](https://eddmann.com/posts/mince-pie-challenge-viewing-and-removing-mince-pies-with-amazon-dynamodb/) we shall be expanding the API further, by adding the capability to view and remove specified mince pies.
+Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-viewing-and-removing-mince-pies-with-amazon-dynamodb/) of the [series](https://eddmann.com/archive/tag/mince-pie-challenge-series/), we shall be expanding the API further, by adding the capability to view and remove specified mince pies.